United States Navy: Eastern United States

 The second largest concentration of installations is at Hampton Roads, Virginia, where the navy occupies over 36000 acres of land.
 Located at Hampton Roads are Naval Station Norfolk, homeport of the Atlantic Fleet; Naval Air Station Oceana, a master jet base; Naval Amphibious Base Little Creek; and Training Support Center Hampton Roads as well as a number of Navy and commercial shipyards that service navy vessels.
 The Aegis Training and Readiness Center is located at the Naval Support Activity South Potomac in Dahlgren, Virginia.
 Maryland is home to NAS Patuxent River, which houses the Navy's Test Pilot School.
 Also located in Maryland is the United States Naval Academy, situated in Annapolis.
 NS Newport in Newport, Rhode Island is home to many schools and tenant commands, including the Officer Candidate School, Naval Undersea Warfare Center, and more, and also maintains inactive ships.

 There is also a naval base in Charleston, South Carolina.
 This is home to the Naval Nuclear Power Training Command, under which reside the Nuclear Field "A" Schools (for Machinist Mates (Nuclear), Electrician Mates (Nuclear), and Electronics Technicians (Nuclear)), Nuclear Power School (Officer and Enlisted); and one of two Nuclear Power Training Unit 'Prototype' schools.
 The state of Florida is the location of three major bases, NS Mayport, the Navy's fourth largest, in Jacksonville, Florida; NAS Jacksonville, a Master Air Anti-submarine Warfare base; and NAS Pensacola; home of the Naval Education and Training Command, the Naval Air Technical Training Center that provides specialty training for enlisted aviation personnel and is the primary flight training base for Navy and Marine Corps Naval Flight Officers and enlisted Naval Aircrewmen.
 There is also NSA Panama City, Florida which is home to the Center for Explosive Ordnance Disposal and Diving (CENEODIVE) and the Navy Diving and Salvage Training Center and NSA Orlando, Florida, which home to the Naval Air Warfare Center Training Systems Division (NAWCTSD).

 The main U.S. Navy submarine bases on the east coast are located in Naval Submarine Base New London in Groton, Connecticut and NSB Kings Bay in Kings Bay, Georgia.
 The Portsmouth Naval Shipyard near Portsmouth, New Hampshire, which repairs naval submarines.
 NS Great Lakes, north of Chicago, Illinois is the home of the Navy's boot camp for enlisted sailors.

-The Washington Navy Yard in Washington, DC is the Navy's oldest shore establishment and serves as a ceremonial and administrative center for the U.S. Navy, home to the Chief of Naval Operations and numerous commands.
+The Washington Navy Yard in Washington, D.C., is the Navy's oldest shore establishment and serves as a ceremonial and administrative center for the U.S. Navy, home to the chief of naval operations and numerous commands.